Cloud-Technology-Solutions/jiratime/README.md

 ## Usage

+> [!TIP]
+> `jiratime` will automatically check if time has been logged for a particular
+> day, this way you won't have to worry about logging time twice.

 > [!NOTE]
-> To avoid logging time twice, `jiratime` will automatically check if time has
-> been logged for a particular day already.

-Note that by default `jiratime` does not actually submit time values.
-To tell it to actually submit time, pass in the `-y` flag.
+> By default `jiratime` does not actually submit time values.
+To tell it to
+> actually submit time, pass in the `-y` flag.

 ### Daily